 - Certain diseases, such as diabetes, rheumatoid arthritis and Crohn's disease

 Periodontitis can cause tooth loss.
-And some research suggests that the bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting your heart, lungs and other parts of your body.
-For example, periodontitis may be linked with respiratory disease, rheumatoid arthritis, coronary artery disease or stroke.
-But more studies are needed to confirm a link.
+The bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting other parts of your body.
+For example, periodontitis is linked with respiratory disease, rheumatoid arthritis, coronary artery disease and problems controlling blood sugar in diabetes.

 The best way to prevent periodontitis is to follow a program of good oral hygiene, one that you begin early and practice consistently throughout life.

 - Good oral hygiene.
 That means brushing your teeth for two minutes at least twice daily — in the morning and before going to bed — and flossing at least once a day.
 Flossing before you brush allows you to clean away the loosened food particles and bacteria.
 Good oral hygiene prevents the development of an environment around your teeth that is favorable to specific bacteria that cause periodontal disease.